 1.THE HERITAGE AREA OF GEORGETOWN

-tour can be done independently without taking a guide.
-Consult an online or offline map (Tip: pick up one from your hotel) and get walking.
-This heritage zone is big and while walking through these charming streets is the best way to see Georgetown, it is very much possible that the heat and humidity might catch up with you leading to exhaustion.
+This tour can be done independently without taking a guide by consulting an online or offline map (Tip: pick up one from your hotel) and get walking.
+The heritage zone is big and while walking through these charming streets is the best way to see Georgetown, it is very much possible that the heat and humidity might catch up with you leading to exhaustion.
 In such cases, take a colourful trishaw to rest your legs for a bit!

 Some of the best things to do in Georgetown include:

-• Have fun discovering all the amazing street art like ‘Boy on a Bike’ (Lebuh Ah Quee street), ’Children on a swing’(Chulia street) and ‘Indian Fisherman’ (Lorong street)
+- Have fun discovering all the amazing street art like ‘Boy on a Bike’ (Lebuh Ah Quee street), ’Children on a swing’(Chulia street) and ‘Indian Fisherman’ (Lorong street).
+Read the complete street art guide for Georgetown here.

 2.LUNCH AT ONE OF GEORGETOWN’S POPULAR RESTAURANTS